AliceO2Group/WebUi/docs/tutorial/time-server.md

 ### Explainig client side - Model

-After going through the simple controller you can take a look at the model of the application, which is defined in the `public/Model.js` file.
+After going through the controller you can take a look at the model of the application, which is defined in the `public/Model.js` file.
 The model is a class which inherits from `Observable`.
 Class `Observable` notifies about any changes in the model.
 Based on these notification the controller re-renders the view.

 Here is a minimal code of a Model class
 ```js